 Stave & Stone Winery at the Vineyard

-This place is extremely family friendly, but to be perfectly honest their wine is not great.
+This place is extremely family-friendly, but to be perfectly honest their wine is not great.
 It’s not the wine you go for though, well it is, but not the whole reason.
 The main reason is it’s super kid-friendly and the food is good.
-Kids can play corn hole and other lawn games while parents do a wine tasting!
-I recommend not doing a tasting here and instead picking out your favorite type of wine and having a glass with food.
+There’s a massive lawn where kids can play corn hole and other lawn games while parents do a wine tasting!
+I recommend not doing a tasting here instead, pick out your favorite type of wine and having a glass with food.

 Stave & Stone Winery at the Vineyard is located at:

 Hood River, OR.
 97031